thinkcompany/think_dev-standards/development-standards/quality-assurance/quality-assurance.md

 [ ] **Do not include sensitive environment information or credentials in project documents or codebase**

 Only keep sensitive information like logins, user data, etc. where it can be secured.
-Should a password find its way into Git, remove it from the repositories history.
+Should a password find its way into Git, remove it from the repository's history.

 [ ] **Set least privileged access**